bit-gpt/registry/audio-to-text-whisper-large-v2-q5/README.md

 ## 📌 Description

-Whisper Tiny is a compact version of OpenAI's Whisper model, designed for automatic speech recognition (ASR) and speech translation.
-Despite its smaller size, it retains the powerful capabilities of the larger models, making it suitable for applications where computational resources or storage space are limited. <a href='https://huggingface.co/openai/whisper-tiny' target='_blank'>Learn More</a>.
+Whisper is a pre-trained model for automatic speech recognition (ASR) and speech translation.
+Trained on 680k hours of labelled data, Whisper Large demonstrate a strong ability to generalise to many datasets and domains without the need for fine-tuning. <a href='https://huggingface.co/openai/whisper-large-v2' target='_blank'>Learn More</a>.

 ## 💻 Hardware Requirements